ArtzArtur/simple-landing-page/README.md

 ## Acknowledgements
-Training project just for improving skills.
+Training project for improving skills and learning to work with git and github.

 ## Contact